chrisgrieser/shimmering-focus/README.md

 - 💡 The settings can still be accessed via `cmd + ,` or `ctrl + ,`.

 ### Condensed Display of Information
-- Screen real estate used much more efficiently to display more information.
+- Screen real estate is used much more efficiently to display more information at the same time.
 - Useful for smaller screens, split screens, bigger font sizes, or simply to see more information without having to scroll.
-- Smaller images/PDFs.
+- Smaller images / PDFs.
 (Click-and-Hold or use the [Max View Feature](#Max-View) to enlarge them again.)
-- Wider input boxes

 <img width=60% alt="Screenshot 2021-10-23 17 06 22" src="https://user-images.githubusercontent.com/73286100/138561771-1067d041-eeb2-4dfe-8d79-f7fa754ca419.png">

 ### High Readability
 - Theme Brightness is adjustable via [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/).
+- Wider Input boxes, clearer icons, increased size of small UI elements (e.g. collapse indicators), thicker lines for tables & hr.
 - Increased contrast throughout, especially with the [annoying gray font on light-gray background](https://forum.obsidian.md/t/enhance-default-color-contrast-of-the-icons/23045/3).
 - Decreased font size variation to increase readability & information density
 - At the same time increased distinctiveness of different classes through subtle variation in typeface, font style, or backgrounds.
-- Alternating row colors in tables, Command Palette, and Quick Switchers
+- Alternating row colors in tables, Command Palette, and Quick Switchers, ...
+- Increased readability of bold in dark mode by applying subtle text shadow.
+- Plugin names in the Command Palette are moved to the right and more visually distinct.
+- Overscroll at the bottom of the editor and settings tabs.
 - Easy-to-read fonts for every use case:
-  - [iA Writer Quattro](https://github.com/iaolo/iA-Fonts/tree/master/iA%20Writer%20Quattro) as proportional yet clear font for regular text
+  - [iA Writer Quattro](https://github.com/iaolo/iA-Fonts/tree/master/iA%20Writer%20Quattro) as clear sans font for the editor
+  - [Recursive](https://www.recursive.design/) for as a clear menu font
   - [Input Mono](https://input.djr.com/) as monospace font for code
-  - [Optima](https://en.wikipedia.org/wiki/Optima) as humanist font for heading
+  - [Optima](https://en.wikipedia.org/wiki/Optima) as humanist font for headings
   - [Crimson Pro](https://fonts.google.com/specimen/Crimson+Pro) as serif font for Longform notes
-- Underlining of bold in dark mode to make it more readable, since in dark mode bold is harder to distinguish form normal text than in light mode.
-Can be turned off via [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/).
-- Slightly thicker lines (icons, hr, tables, etc.)
-- Plugin names in the Command Palette are moved to the right and more visually distinct

 <img src="https://user-images.githubusercontent.com/73286100/144147616-59ba2513-78cc-4143-91e5-c222bc307bd9.gif" alt="Screen Recording 2021-12-01 at 00 51 21a" width=60%>